Is your website not converting sales? Then it’s time for a website audit / conversions audit to change your conversion rate optimization strategy.

 This is also called the crawl depth.

-One of the most important parts of organising blog content is making sure all important pages are on levels one and two.
+One of the most important parts of organising blog content for both SEO and for conversion rate optimization strategy is to make sure all important pages are on levels one and two.

 As you can see, it might be relatively easy to organise a site that has just a handful of pages.
 However, it is not so easy to know how to organize large sites with lots of content.